 The main compartment freely opens via the dual zipper-pulls – either two-handed or one-handed.
 You certainly don’t feel like you are wrestling with your gear or bag.

-The Peak Design Everyday Sling 6L retails for around $100 US (go here for latest pricing).
+The Peak Design Everyday Sling 6L retails for around $100 US (click the button below for latest pricing).